Continually Updated Clinical Reference

 The perception of fetal movement by the patient, often referred to as quickening, is a relatively late sign of pregnancy, usually occurring at 19-21 weeks' gestation in nulliparous women and 17-19 weeks' in multiparous women.
 Before the advent of pregnancy tests and ultrasonography, quickening was often the method by which a suspected pregnancy was confirmed; however, at present, it has little diagnostic value.

 The expected date of delivery (EDD) is one of the earliest pieces of information a pregnant woman requests once pregnancy is confirmed.
-In order to calculate this, the practitioner must know the median length of normal pregnancy and the last menstrual period (LMP) or ultrasonographic estimation of gestational age (GA).
-Pregnant women should be counseled that only 4% of all babies are born precisely on the estimated date of confinement.
+In order to calculate the EDD, the practitioner must know the median length of normal pregnancy and the last menstrual period (LMP) or ultrasonographic estimation of gestational age (GA).
+Pregnant women should be counselled that only 4% of all babies are born precisely on the estimated date of confinement.
 Failure to appreciate this may lead to unnecessary maternal anxiety if a pregnancy progresses beyond the EDD.
-Therefore, giving a range for the likely date of birth (eg, estimated date of confinement ± 2 wk) is more useful.
+Therefore, giving a range for the likely date of birth (eg, EDD -2 weeks to EDD +1 week) is more useful.

-The median length of human pregnancy is 280 days of amenorrhea (from the first day of the LMP) or a CA of 266 days (280 - 14).
-Infants born before 37 completed weeks' gestation are deemed preterm, whereas those born after 42 weeks' are considered postterm.
-In normal pregnancies, the length of gestation is not affected by maternal characteristics.
+The median length of human pregnancy is 280 days of amenorrhea (from the first day of the LMP) or a CA of 266 days (280-14).
+[5] Infants born before 37 completed weeks' gestation are deemed preterm, whereas those born after 42 weeks' are considered post-term.
+In normal pregnancies, the length of gestation is minimally affected by maternal characteristics.
+However, obese women are significantly more likely to go post-term.

 The Nägele rule and the obstetric wheel

-In women with regular cycles and a certain LMP, the EDD is calculated by adding 7 days to the first day of the LMP and adding 9 months (Nägele, 1836).
-For example, with an LMP beginning on June 15, the EDD will be March 22 of the following year.
+In women with regular cycles and a certain LMP, the EDD is calculated by adding 7 days to the first day of the LMP and adding 9 months.
+[6] For example, with an LMP beginning on June 15, the EDD will be March 22 of the following year.
 Most antenatal clinics have obstetric wheels.
 These consist of an outer wheel that has markings for the calendar and an inner, sliding wheel with weeks and days of gestation.
 They facilitate the estimation of GA and the calculation of the EDD.
 The quality of these wheels varies, but in general, the larger wheels yield better results.
+More accurate results can be obtained by using computer software or web-based online calculators (eg, as found online at the Gestation Network).

 Dates calculated on the basis of the LMP are often inaccurate because the time of ovulation can be extremely variable in relation to the occurrence of menses.
 Furthermore, cycle lengths among women vary greatly, as they do for individual women, changing from cycle to cycle, with a standard deviation of plus or minus 2.5 days.
-The tendency is toward longer anovulatory cycles, and in such women, the error in GA estimation can be much greater (Geirsson and Busby-Earle, 1991).
+The tendency is toward longer anovulatory cycles, and in such women, the error in GA estimation can be much greater.
+[4]

-Other documented benefits of obstetric ultrasonography include a reduction in perinatal mortality, the detection of multiple pregnancies and fetal abnormalities, and the identification of placenta previa.
+Other documented benefits of obstetric ultrasonography include the detection of multiple pregnancies and fetal abnormalities, and the identification of placenta previa.

 Ultrasonography in the first trimester